Moravians

 Moravians (Moravané or colloquially Moraváci, outdated Moravci) are a Czech ethnographic group from the Moravia region of the Czech Republic, who speak the Moravian dialects of Czech or Common Czech or a mixed form of both.
-Along with the Silesians of the Czech Republic, a part of the population to identify ethnically as Moravian has registered in Czech censuses since 1991.
-The figure has fluctuated and in the 2011 census, 6.01% of the Czech population declared Moravian as their ethnicity.
-Smaller pockets of people declaring Moravian ethnicity are also native to neighboring Slovakia.
+They are typically considered a subgroup of the Czech ethnic group, but a part of the group's population identifies as ethnically Moravian.
+This identity has been registered in Czech censuses since 1991, and in the 2011 census 6.01% of the Czech population declared Moravian as their ethnicity.
+Smaller pockets of people declaring Moravian ethnicity are also present in neighboring Slovakia.